cristianprochnow/gateway-synk/README.md

 So next step is to create a `.env` file in project root and change example values to your config.
 You can use `example.env` file from `_setup` folder as template.

-And then, run `docker compose up` into project root to start project.
+And then, run `docker compose up -d` into project root to start project.

+## Tests

+The easy way to run tests is just run `docker compose up -d` command to start project with variables.
+So, enter in `synk_gateway` with `docker exec` and run `go test ./tests -v`.

 # Routes